Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

 Raw milk, though best for cheesemaking, may not be the best choice here since ricotta is often a secondary cheese product made from raw milk.
 Feel free to use it here, you will end up with a lot more cheese!

 With pasteurized milk, it’s more difficult to extract cheese once, especially twice from the milk.
-With using pasteurized, (most commonly found milk in grocery stores) it has been heated to 72°C (161°F) for 15 seconds, then rapidly cooled to 4°C (39°F)1.
+With using pasteurized, it has been heated to 72°C (161°F) for 15 seconds, then rapidly cooled to 4°C (39°F)1.

-Whole milk is the best choice here, as the higher fat content means you will yield a rich, flavourful cheese and it yields more than a lower fat milk will.
+Whole milk is the best choice here.
+The higher fat content means you will yield a rich, flavourful cheese and it yields more than a lower fat milk.

 Making the Ricotta